 - Download AzCopy V10.3.2 from here, or jump into Azure Cloud Shell session, AzCopy is included as part of Cloud Shell.

-- You need to have two different storage accounts either in the same region, same subscription or in different regions and subscriptions.
+- You need to have two different storage accounts either in the same region, the same subscription, or in different regions and subscriptions.

 - You also need to create at least one container in each blob storage OR one Azure File Share across two different storage accounts.